-Five years ago, we took a two-week family vacation to Europe.
+Giving your kids the gift of experiences instead of things can open their minds and create lifelong memories.
+Five years ago, our family took a two-week family vacation to Europe.
 It was our first international trip with the kids, then ages 3, 8 and 11.
 Our two oldest still talk about the fun they had propelling big wooden sailboats around the duck pond at the Luxembourg Gardens in Paris, bike riding through Vondelpark in Amsterdam, and our houseboat rental on the Amstel River with the swing on the deck.
 Even our youngest remembers seeing the Eiffel Tower "sparkle" at night and riding in the basket of a Dutch bakfiet bike.
 We still joke about the massive amount of crêpes, Belgian waffles, and Dutch pancakes we all consumed.

 And then there was this . . .

 That, my friends, is a beheaded giant being ceremoniously paraded down the streets of Bruges as part of the Pageant of the Golden Tree, apparently a big cultural 'to do' that happens only once every five years.
 We learned later that the parade commemorates some long ago marriage of a Flemish Count to an English Princess and recounts the most important moments of medieval Flemish history.
 I have no idea what a dismembered giant has to do with Flemish history, but it certainly made for an unforgettable family memory.

 There's a saying that "travel is the only thing you can buy that makes you richer.”
 I think the same can be said of all experiences.
 Unlike physical ‘things’ that provide only temporary happiness, experiences create lasting memories and joy that become part of our life story and identity.
 "We are not our possessions, but we are the accumulation of everything we've seen, the things we've done, and the places we've been."
 Things won't change who we are, but experiences certainly can.